 Louisburg, North Carolina, one of my ancestral home places, is located just 29 miles from Raleigh, the state capital.
 The area was a Confederate stronghold, and to this day boasts many a proud descendant of the Gray.
 Indeed, just north of the town center, there is erected a monument to the original Confederate Flag (not the battle flag), which stands in the midst of the road on what is part of Louisburg College's campus.
 And, being a southern city, it shouldn't be surprising to learn of the presence of one of our country's best-known, overtly racist organizations - the Ku Klux Klan - in Louisburg's story.
-That said, realizing the depth of activity that was taking place in the town, while I, as a toddler, was living there (with my grandmother), still gave me pause.
+That said, realizing the depth of activity that was taking place in the town, while I, as a toddler, was spending time there (with my grandmother), still gave me pause.

 |Confederate Monument - North Main Street, Louisburg, North Carolina|

 Erected May, 1914

 I recently found the following newspaper clippings while cleaning out my family home in Louisburg.
 They are about threats that were made by the KKK to the 1964 Christmas Parade.
 They were located at the bottom of a box of other artifacts from the 50's and 60's, along with several family letters.
 I've decided to share them on my blog for a couple of reasons: my family members would have been affected by these events, and, as already stated, I was actually staying in Louisburg with my grandmother when these things took place.